babel/website/README.md

 ### Contributing to the website

-Babel is composed with multiple packages.
-Their documentations aren't hosted in this repository.

-To update their documentation you will need to refers to its repository ([Babel's packages](https://github.com/babel/babel/tree/master/packages), [Babili's packages](https://github.com/babel/babili/tree/master/packages), ...).
+To keep documentation in sync across all of Babel's packages and plugins, the majority of the website is sourced directly from the README files located inside their respective repositories ([Babel's packages](https://github.com/babel/babel/tree/master/packages), [Babili's packages](https://github.com/babel/babili/tree/master/packages), ...).

 If you want to create a new page, you need to consider the following.